Placement recordings, audition recordings, and theory placement evaluations

 - Please note that Placement recordings are not the same as Audition recordings.
 Registered students under the age of 18 for the Advanced Package and Jazz Institute programs (including vocalists) are required to submit Audition recordings to determine acceptance to those programs.
 If you have submitted an Audition recording, you may choose to use the same recording for your Placement, or you may choose to submit an additional Placement recording.

-Giant Steps Day Camp and Giant Steps Package instrumentalists will be evaluated in person at Stanford University on June 24th and 25th 2017.
+Giant Steps Day Camp and Giant Steps Package instrumentalists will be evaluated in person at Stanford University on June 23rd and 24th 2018.
 We’ll contact you once you’ve registered to schedule a time for your placement evaluation.
-If you cannot attend our in person evaluations, you can submit a Placement recording online.
+If you cannot attend our in-person evaluations, you can submit a Placement recording online.

 AUDITION RECORDINGS are required for Jazz Institute and Advanced Package participants only if: